 The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 … to screw in a lightbulb?
 The correct answer to this question is: “None, this is a hardware problem!”
-But then: This is not the right question!
+But then, this is not the right question!
 The right question is: “How many ISP programmers do you need to burn a program into flash memory?”

 mySmartUSB MK2

 In 2010, when I started the journey into embedded computing, I did not buy an Arduino Uno.
 Why?
 Simply because I was not aware of them.
 Instead, I bought a soldering iron set, a myAVR KreativSet, and a mySmartUSB MK2.
 This is an ISP programmer and a UART/I2C/SPI bridge.
-I am not sure, whether this was the best choice, but it worked for doing the first steps.
+I am unsure whether this was the best choice, but it worked for doing the first steps.
 The programmer/bridge works best with the myAVR software, but the programmer can also be used as an AVR910 programmer by, e.g., avrdude.
-The company now sells an updated version, called mySmartUSB MK2b, for the same price I paid more than 10 years ago: €28.
+The company now sells an updated version, called mySmartUSB MK2b, for the same price I paid over 10 years ago: €28.
 These days, I would not buy it again.
 If you are not planning to use the myAVR software, there are cheaper alternatives.

 guloprog: A USBasp programmer

-The cheapest and most minimalist programmer is the one I bought in 2013 from guloshop, the guloprog for €4.
+The cheapest and most minimalist programmer is the one I bought in 2013 from guloshop, the guloprog, for €4.
 You can plug the PCB directly into a USB receptacle., but with the full kit, you also get a USB cable.
 It uses an ATtiny85 with the USBasp firmware designed by Thomas Fischl.
-While version 1, which I bought, had a 10-pin ISP header, the version 2 programmer has a 6-pin header (which everybody uses by now) and the pure PCB version costs €4.50.
+While version 1, which I bought, had a 10-pin ISP header, the version 2 programmer has a 6-pin header (which everybody uses by now), and the pure PCB version costs €4.50.
 The complete kit with ISP header and USB cable is €4.95.
 The only problem is that you have a fixed voltage of 5 V. So if you want to program a 3.3 V target, you have to become creative, e.g., remove all parts that are not 5 V tolerant, before you start to program.
 Would I buy one of those again?
 It is great as a giveaway programmer, but I would probably look for a different programmer for my own work.

 myMultiProg MK2